shivannis/xandr-docs-public/xandr-docs/articles/monetize/page-properties-targeting.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Page Properties Targeting
+# Microsoft Monetize - Page properties targeting

 Through page properties targeting, you can target impressions based on the position of the creative tag on the page or based on values passed in the query string of the ad call.